Chapter Three: Residence

 LOCATION: REFLECTION HALL

-Reflection Hall was a circular chamber, each seat on a gentle incline so every face was visible to every other.
+Reflection Hall was a circular chamber, each seat tiered so every face was visible to every other.
 Warm lights hovered overhead in concentric rings, an intentional contrast to the crisp precision of everywhere else in the building.
 In the center, a woman stepped onto a low ebony platform.
 Her clothes were simple: charcoal slacks, a dark blouse, no AR glasses or jewelry.
-Her stillness was the kind that came from practice rather than calm.
+Her stillness came from practice, not calm.
 A name appeared beside her in clean white text:

 A few students shifted, uncertain.
 Dr. Patel let the silence breathe.
 "I know," she said.
 "That often feels worse."